Piloting Locally Led Indoor Residual Spraying in Madagascar

 What are your hopes for the future of Rwanda in terms of malaria control and prevention?

-Vice mayor Juliet Murakatete addresses a group of spray operators.
+Vice mayor for social affairs Juliet Murekatete addresses a group of spray operators.

 My hope for the future in terms of malaria control is that with these measures and the good professionals on our team, we can end malaria.